Proopiomelanocortin: Derivatives

-Although the N-terminal 5 amino acids of β-endorphin are identical to the sequence of [Met]enkephalin, it is not generally thought that β-endorphin is converted into [Met]enkephalin.
-Instead, [Met]enkephalin is produced from its own precursor, proenkephalin A.
+Although the first five amino acids of β-Endorphin are identical to [Met]enkephalin, β-Endorphin is not generally believed to be a precursor of [Met]enkephalin.
+Instead, [Met]enkephalin is produced independently from its own precursor, proenkephalin A.

-The production of β-MSH occurs in humans but not in mice or rats due to the absence of the enzymatic processing site in the rodent POMC.
+The production of β-MSH occurs in humans, but not in mice or rats, due to the absence of the necessary cleavage site in the rodent POMC sequence.